OpenCSGs/csghub/docs/readme_en.md

 docker compose -f all-in-one-CN.yml up -d
 ```

-After all, you could visit `http://[IP Address]` with your web browser to access this new CSHub instance; you could try all feature with your
+Then, you could visit `http://[IP Address]` with your web browser to access this new CSHub instance; you could try all feature with your
 inital admin account: admin001/admin001
 You can check our website for more user guide information: [User Guide](https://opencsg.com/docs/)